Skip to content

 Last updated:

-In August 1984, investigators in British Columbia began connecting a series of murders near the Green River in Washington State to what would eventually total 49 confirmed victims of Gary Ridgway.
-The connection was made not through DNA or fingerprints but through the recognition that certain behavioural features, the offender's victim selection, body disposal practices, and post-mortem behaviour, were too consistent across cases to be coincidental.
-Linkage analysis had been done by instinct for decades.
-What changed in the 1980s and 1990s was the formalisation of the method: the creation of databases designed to store, compare, and surface those behavioural signatures, and the emergence of a research literature that tested whether behavioural consistency was reliable enough to support investigative inference.
+In August 1984, investigators began connecting a series of murders in Washington State that would eventually be attributed to Gary Ridgway across 49 confirmed victims.
+The connection rested not on DNA or fingerprints but on the recognition that the offender's victim selection, body disposal practices, and post-mortem behaviour were too consistent across cases to be coincidental.
+Linkage analysis had been applied informally for decades; what changed in the 1980s and 1990s was the formalisation of the method through purpose-built databases and a research literature that tested whether behavioural consistency was reliable enough to support investigative inference.

 Linkage analysis is the attempt to determine, from behavioural evidence alone, whether two or more crimes were committed by the same person.
 It relies on two complementary properties: behavioural consistency (the offender does the same distinctive things across offences) and behavioural distinctiveness (those consistent behaviours are rare enough that sharing them across two cases is unlikely by chance alone).
 When both properties are present, the inference that a common offender is responsible gains force.
 When one or both are absent, the inference weakens.